louisguitton/guitton.co-hugo/content/posts/fastapi-monitoring.md

 Given the 4 steps of monitoring layed out above, a problem arise if the `monitoring client library` doesn't support ASGI.
 For example, this is the case with NewRelic at the moment (see [newrelic/newrelic-python-agent#5](https://github.com/newrelic/newrelic-python-agent/issues/5) for more details).
-I looked at DataDog too and saw that ~~ASGI is also not supported at the moment~~.
+I looked at Datadog too and saw that ~~ASGI is also not supported at the moment~~.
 (Correction: [there seem to be support for ASGI in ddtrace](http://pypi.datadoghq.com/trace/docs/web_integrations.html?highlight=asgi#asgi)).

 On the open source side of the tools however, OpenTelemetry had great support for ASGI.
 So I set out to instrument my FastAPI